scottylogan/muppet-base/README.md

 ### What base affects

-*base* sets up APT or HomeBrew repos, installs common packages, and configures the timezone (default is PST8PDT) and locale (default is en_US).
+*base* sets up APT, installs common packages, and configures the timezone (default is PST8PDT) and locale (default is en_US).

 ### Setup requirements